CurtinIDS/CIC_Carpentries_Python/README.md

 ```
 And finally, on any platform, to install and activate the CIC_Carpentries_Python environment, type:
 ```
-% conda env create -n astropy-workshop --file environment.yml
+% conda env create --file environment.yml
-% conda activate astropy-workshop
+% conda activate cic-workshop
 ```
 Note, you will need conda version 4.6 and later.
-If you need to update your version use conda update conda.
+If you need to update your version use `conda update conda`.

-*conda environment notes adapted from the astropy workshop [repo](https://github.com/astropy/astropy-workshop).

 **Using Anaconda Navigator**

-To use the Anaconda Navigator GUI, check the step by step guide at the end of the [google slides](https://docs.google.com/presentation/d/1ccPobtWSwACLhfsf71ut2ZYLglCq2HoWn8ehLrv5mtw/edit?usp=sharing) accompanying this workshop.
+To use the Anaconda Navigator GUI, check the step by step guide at the end of the [google slides](https://tinyurl.com/resbaz2022python) accompanying this workshop.

 ## Further Reading

-- Using Anaconda for package management ([cheatsheet](https://conda.io/docs/_downloads/conda-cheatsheet.pdf)) and [setting up environments](https://medium.com/datareply/working-with-python-environments-anaconda-package-manager-and-ides-663e771b6ed8)
+- Using Anaconda for package management ([cheatsheet](https://docs.conda.io/projects/conda/en/latest/_downloads/843d9e0198f2a193a3484886fa28163c/conda-cheatsheet.pdf)) and [setting up environments](https://medium.com/datareply/working-with-python-environments-anaconda-package-manager-and-ides-663e771b6ed8)
 - [Python](https://www.python.org/), and
 - [Jupyter Notebooks](http://jupyter.org/)